jeremynoesen/BoneBot/README.md

 Located at `resources/messages.txt`

 ```
-help-title: $BOT$ Help
+help-title: $BOTDISPLAYNAME$ Help
-help-about: $BOT$ aims to add more life to a server by responding and reacting to messages.
+help-about: $BOTDISPLAYNAME$ aims to add more life to a server by responding and reacting to messages.
 It also adds commands, which are listed below.
 help-format: • **`$CMD$`**: $DESC$
 help-description: Show this help message.
 meme-description: Generate a random or custom meme.